remaro-network/blog-posts/ESR2.md

 ### Tracking or Visual Odometry

+While the overall objective of SLAM is to estimate a globally consistent camera trajectory within a map, the tracking thread incrementally obtains an estimate of the local trajectory.
+This process, often referred to as Visual Odometry (VO), involves calculating the camera's motion by analyzing changes in the captured images over time.
+Depending on how motion is estimated from adjacent image frames, we can classify the methods for visual tracking as *direct* or *indirect*:

+- Direct methods estimate the motion from the intensity information of the pixels in the image.
+The estimate is obtained by optimizing the photometric error.
+Depending on the pixels selected for the optimization, direct methods can be classified as:
+  - *Sparse*, if only sparse keypoints are considered,
+  - *Semi-dense*, if all pixels with high gradients are included, or
+  - *Dense* if all pixels are included.
+- Indirect methods, also known as *feature-based* methods, rely on extracting and matching features or keypoints between frames to estimate motion.
+This computation is based on the optimization of the reprojection error.

+Thus, SLAM algorithms are often named after the error function that is being optimized and the kind of information (pixels/Keypoints) that is used in such optimization:

 |                    |            Keypoints           |     Gradient Pixels    |     All Pixels    |
 |-------------------:|:------------------------------:|:----------------------:|:-----------------:|
 | Reprojection error | Indirect or feature-based SLAM |           N/A          |        N/A        |